-In 1881, when Hurst’s son Nathan was seventeen, two strangers had paid the boy $10 to help them drive some horses north to Gainesville and sell them.
-Unbeknownst to the boy, the two men had stolen the horses.
+In 1881, when Hurst’s son Nathan was twenty-three, two strangers had paid Nathan $10 to help them drive some horses north to Gainesville and sell them.
+Unbeknownst to Nathan, the two men had stolen the horses.
 Soon the law was on the trail of the trio.
 When confronted, the two men fled, but Nathan, not knowing that the horses were stolen, stood his ground.
 He was arrested, convicted, and sentenced to twelve years in prison at Huntsville.

 After three months in prison Nathan Hurst escaped—on a mule—and disappeared.

-Soon after, a young man named “William Hammond” arrived in St. Joseph, Missouri and began to make a name for himself as a prosperous, honest businessman, family man, and civic leader.
+Soon after, a young man calling himself “William Hammond” arrived in St. Joseph, Missouri and began to make a name for himself as a prosperous, honest businessman, family man, and civic leader.
 He served as deputy sheriff and constable.
-But his family did not know about his past.
+But members of his household did not know about his past.

-Meanwhile, ever since Nathan Hurst had escaped, father William Hurst had worked to secure a pardon for his son.
+Meanwhile, ever since Nathan Hurst had escaped from prison, father William Hurst had worked to secure a pardon for his son.
 He collected the signatures of the jurors who had convicted Nathan.
 He applied for a pardon to three successive Texas governors.
 All refused.
 “Let the wrongdoer return to prison before he is pardoned” was their stance.
 (Photo from Tarrant County College NE.)

-Finally, in late 1911 William Hurst appealed to newly elected Governor Colquitt, stressing the innocence of the boy and the exemplary life of the man known as “William Hammond” of Missouri.
+Finally, in late 1911 William Hurst appealed to newly elected Governor Colquitt, stressing the exemplary life of the man known as “William Hammond” of Missouri.
 Colquitt was moved.
 He granted the pardon on Christmas Day 1911.